JustHumanz/justhumanz.github.io/_posts/ebpf/2023-07-08-into-eBPF:-hello_world.md

 We already get the core of black magic bpf, now just image the sandboxed virtual machine not for filtering packet but for syscall,hardware,event,etc
 In sort, if you a programmer or have expriance with programming ebpf is just like javascript in browser.

-Since it running on top of sandboxed virtual machine in kernel ofcourse there a verification layer who check the code so the ebpf not breaking the kernel.
+Since it running on top of sandboxed virtual machine in kernel of course there a verification layer who check the code so the ebpf not breaking the kernel.

 eBPF programm it's self running on two space,one is on user-space and another in kernel-space